smhall97/backtothefuture/README.md

 **Response:** -0.8 to 0.0 (timelocked to the response at 0.0)

 ### Granger causality
-The following links directly to the the 'CA' brain areas within the hippocampus - chosen as it is the area with the highest decoding accuracy for both response and reward
+The following links directly to the the 'CA' brain areas within the hippocampus - chosen as it is the area with the highest decoding accuracy for both response and reward.

 ---
 ## Conclusion